 As of December 31, 2022, there was an effect from the translation of foreign entities in the comprehensive income, the estimated amount related to it is \$107,783.
-By June 2, 2023, the counterparty made the decision to terminate the procedures related to the transaction, causing the company to write off the amounts held for sale, returning them to their corresponding accounts.
+By June 2, 2023, the counterparty made the decision to terminate the procedures related to the transaction, causing the Company to write off the amounts held for sale, returning them to their corresponding accounts.

-When the production plants presented as held for disposal on December 31, 2022 and 2021, an impairment was allocated pro rata to the non-current assets.
-The associated impairment is \$312,232 ( $\in$ 15,045) and \$1,239,073 ( $\in$ 52,458) for 2022 and 2021, respectively.
+When the production plants presented as held for disposal on December 31, 2022, an impairment was allocated pro rata to the non-current assets.
+The associated impairment is \$312,232 (€15,045) for 2022.